Rismosch/RisMusicPlayer/README.md

 # RisMusicPlayer
-No nonsense offline music player.
+No nonsense offline music player for android.